Wairoa's $600,000 Strike win the latest in lucky streak for town - NZ Herald

 Wairoa's win is the second large Lotto win in the town in the past fortnight.

-In late November, a Wairoa Keno player won a Volkswagen campervan valued at more than $80,000 after checking a winning Keno ticket left beside their bed for two weeks.
+In late November, a Wairoa Keno player won a Volkswagen campervan valued at more than $80,000 after checking a winning Keno ticket left beside the bed for two weeks.

 The winning ticket, also sold at Mobil Wairoa, was for a Keno promotion drawn on November 7.